-Deposits are held by GMM, a related company and an external third party, and management expects them to meet their obligations.
+Deposits are held by GMM, a related company and management expects them to meet their obligations.

 Interest rate risk

 Interest rate risk is the risk that the fair values and future cash flows of the Company's financial instruments will fluctuate because of changes in market interest rates.
 The Company is exposed to interest rate risk on its bank deposits, which is insignificant due to their short-term nature.